22/09 6:30 PM

 bundesliga

-Why are the best young American players flocking to the Bundesliga?
+Why do American players flock to the Bundesliga?

 At first it was only Christian Pulisic flying the flag for talented young American players in the Bundesliga, but the former Borussia Dortmund star was soon joined by Weston McKennie, Tyler Adams, Gio Reyna, Joe Scally and many more.